1871fotc/1871fotc.github.io/docs/stories/mothers.md

 The couple had four sons and two daughters.
 The Lightoller's six children were Charles Haly (1880-1881), George Henry Standish (1881-1944), Cyril Haly (1882-1885), William Claude (1884-1948), Minnie Rose (1886-1911) and Lizzie Kate (1887-1949).

-The family resided in Ipswich until Dr Lightoller travelled to Europe from March 1897 until December 1899.
+The family resided in Ipswich until Dr. Lightoller travelled to Europe from March 1897 until December 1899.
 On his return the Lightoller family settled into *[Palmarosa](https://apps.des.qld.gov.au/heritage-register/detail/?id=600219)*, Breakfast Creek.
 By mid 1899 the Lightollers had moved into *Highlands*, Albion.
 Minnie died at her residence on 9 August 1924.

 <!-- TODO seems to conflict with https://apps.des.qld.gov.au/heritage-register/detail/?id=600219 -->